cladam/choreo/README.md

 ```
 # test_ls.chor
 actors: Terminal
-outcomes: FilesListed

-rule "List files in the current directory" {
+test FilesListed "Verify that README.md is in the output" {
+    # GIVEN: The context or precondition for the test.
+    given:
+        time >= 1s

+    # WHEN: The single, specific action you are testing.
     when:
-        time >= 1s
-    then:
         Terminal types "ls -l"
         Terminal presses "Enter"
-}

-rule "Verify that README.md is in the output" {
-    when:
+    # THEN: The expected outcome that defines success.
+    then:
         Terminal output_contains "README.md"
-    then:
-        Test succeeds FilesListed
 }
 ```